Intent of the Performance Review Process

 - Developing clear goals, projects and initiatives that are to be completed by the employee that are specific to a given period of time

 - Performance Style.
 How a person completes their work: teamwork, relationships, how they work with and interact with other people

 2. What do I do well?
 Clearly communicating and praising the employee for what he or she does well, both in the work that gets done and in the demonstrated behavior of how it gets done.

 3. What do I need to develop or improve?
-Clearly communicating with the employee what could be done better, both in the work that gets done and in the demonstrated behavior of how it gets done
+What do I want and/or need by way of growth and development?
+Also, clearly communicating with me what I could do better, both in the work that gets done and in the demonstrated behavior of how it gets done.

 4. What do I need from my supervisor to do my job better?
-What the supervisor could do to better support, guide, or provide resources for the employee.
+What can my supervisor do to better support, guide, or provide resources for me that would help me in performing my job?
 This provides the opportunity for this to truly become a two-way conversation, talking about how things could be improved to make work go better.

 Final 1:1.
 It is expected that the supervisor and employee will have a face-to-face conversation over the final year-end review before it is sent to HR.

 Note about reviewing authorities: It is expected that the Reviewing Authority (supervisor's supervisor) will be consulted on final reviews that may show exceptionally high assessments or that show the employee is performing below expectations before discussing it with the employee and submitting it to HR.
 The Reviewing Authority maintains full access to any review in their line of authority at any time during the year, so submitting a review to them is unnecessary.